 \section{Proposed Framework}

-Our proposed technique consists of two components: \begin{enumerate} \item \emph{Semantic ID generation using content features.} This involves mapping the item content features to embedding vectors, which are further quantized into a tuple of semantic codewords.
-We call this tuple the item's Semantic ID. \item \emph{Training a generative recommender system on Semantic IDs.} A Transformer based sequence-to-sequence model is trained on the sequences of semantic IDs corresponding to the items in the user's interaction history to predict the Semantic ID of the next item in the sequence. \end{enumerate}
+Our proposed framework consists of two stages: \begin{enumerate}[leftmargin=1.5em] \item \emph{Semantic ID generation using content features.} This involves encoding the item content features to embedding vectors and quantizing the embedding into a tuple of semantic codewords.
+The resulting tuple of codewords is referred to as the item's Semantic ID. \item \emph{Training a generative recommender system on Semantic IDs.} A Transformer model is trained on the sequential recommendation task using sequences of Semantic IDs. \end{enumerate}